semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ## Indexing is back !

-Before we have fun with the full-text research, I want to tell you more about **indexing**.
+Before we have fun with the full-text search, I want to tell you more about **indexing**.
 Indeed, this operation is quite important in Elasticsearch, because the quality and the speed of your queries directly depend on the structure of your index.

 ### What exactly are we talking about ?